-- Analyze multiple perspectives of people in the United States using primary and secondary resources to evaluate possible options for the development of a new immigration policy. - Evaluate the benefits and tradeoffs of a particular decision or action through a facilitated deliberation with classmates on the consequences of the immigration discussion of the 1960s. - Practice empathetic listening skills through participation in discussions with peers and read about the experiences of people in the past. - Practice participating in respectful and productive discussions of complex issues with peers.
+- Analyze multiple perspectives of members of the Japanese American community during the 1970s, using primary and secondary resources to evaluate options that could be employed to petition the US government for justice. - Evaluate the benefits and tradeoffs of a particular decision or action through a facilitated deliberation with classmates. - Practice participating in respectful and productive discussions of complex issues with peers.